hpdobrica/advent-of-code/README.md

-# advent-of-code-2022
+# advent-of-code

-Playing with https://adventofcode.com/2022 in Golang.
+Playing with https://adventofcode.com in Golang.